Hannah Louise Barnard:

 I am profoundly influenced by the traditions of my upbringing in the Anglican Church; Invoking my religious past through creating contemporary ritual is driven in equal parts by devotion and rebellion.
 My study of Bharatanatyam, a classical Indian dance form through which female devotees revealed stories of Hinduism through an elaborate language of hand gestures, is another powerful influence upon my work.
 My vision is to reclaim ritual's essential role in modern society, holding its true healing power with responsibility and awareness, while gently prying it loose from the strictly compartmentalized place it often assumes in contemporary culture.

-As a queer artist of spiritual depth, I intend to bridge the gap between the openly queer and the deeply spiritual; Much of my current work aims to create healing ritual that centers the LGBTQIA+ experience.
-Ritual, to me, is essentially a process of working with materials in the outer world to intentionally shift one’s inner world, which can catalyze a process of individual and communal healing and growth.
-My work makes use of my innately ritualistic sensibilities to break through barriers between ancient spiritual traditions and contemporary, sex-positive, liberated queerness, in an effort to reclaim the queer body's natural right to engage in a deeply physical process of thorough spiritual healing and divinely inspired self-love.
+Much of my current work aims to create healing ritual that centers the LGBTQIA+ experience.
+Ritual, to me, is a process of working with materials in the outer world to intentionally shift one’s inner world, catalyzing a process of individual and communal healing and growth.
+As a queer artist and spiritual seeker, I am interested in breaking through barriers between ancient spiritual tradition and contemporary, sex-positive, liberated queerness, in an effort to reclaim the queer body's natural right to engage in a deeply physical process of thorough spiritual healing and divinely inspired self-love.

 Contact Info: